FusionAuth/fusionauth-site/site/_posts/2021-04-13-oggeh-fusionauth-gluu.md

 **Dan:** Tell me a bit about your work as a developer and what OGGEH Cloud Computing is working on?

 **Ahmed:** I consider myself a front end Swiss Army Knife.
 I started as a UX Designer 16 years ago.
 My developer journey started with ActionScript producing rich internet apps in Flash Player.
-The turning point after the famous letter by Steve Jobs, which was officially the death certificate of the Flash Player.
+The turning point came after the famous letter by Steve Jobs, which was officially the death certificate of the Flash Player.
 Right then, I switched to JavaScript.

-OGGEH Cloud Computing the only qualified Progressive Web Application (PWA) Agency by Google Developers in Africa and the MENA region.
+OGGEH Cloud Computing is the only qualified Progressive Web Application (PWA) Agency by Google Developers in Africa and the MENA region.
 As well as the only Google Cloud Technology Partner in the Arabian countries!
 Actual users/customers are always looking for a simple way to manage their content at the backend.
 Something that does not involve writing mysterious markup like HTML and/or weird shortcodes as most plugins do (for WordPress, Joomla, Drupal, and others).

 OGGEH Cloud Platform takes care of complex backend/infrastructure logic for security and scalability.